steos/incremental/doc/overview.md

 Incremental functions are functions that operate on `Jet`s of "patchable" data structures like `Atomic`, `IArray`, etc.

 For example we can map a function over a `Jet (Atomic Int)`.
-That means we need to apply a function to the `position`, i.e. the current value and the `velocity` which is the change description.
-(Must be a monoid so we have a identity element and we can combine them).
+That means we need to apply a function to the `position`, i.e. the current value and the `velocity` which is the change description (must be a monoid so we have an identity element and we can combine changes).

 In the most simple mapping operation we apply a function to a single encapsulated value: